-I developed a whole new appreciation for salad during my trip, what with the Israeli habit of serving salads with every meal of the day.
+I developed a whole new appreciation for salad during my trip to Israel, thanks to the Israeli habit of serving salads with every meal of the day.

-Then again, I’m pretty sure the Israelis are just as puzzled by the North American habit of eating big chunks of fatty, salty meat with our breakfasts, so I guess we’re even.
+Then again, I’m pretty sure the Israelis are just as puzzled by the North American habit of eating big chunks of fatty, salty meat with our breakfast, so I guess we’re even.

 A quick blanching brings out the natural sweetness of the carrots, which is then accented with a spicy lemony dressing full of cumin and paprika, while fine shreds of fresh mint to cool the tongue and briny chunks of soft, creamy feta provide a hint of saltiness.

-And just to shake things up, I combined a variety of rainbow-coloured heirloom carrots for this dish, including some amazing dark purple ones and pale yellow ones I found at the farmers’ market down the street.
+Just to shake things up, I used a few different kinds of rainbow-coloured heirloom carrots for this dish, including some amazing dark purple ones and pale yellow ones I found at the farmers’ market down the street.

 I’m not sure if I’d be willing to trade it in for a my favourite breakfast of sunny-side-up eggs with peameal bacon and rye toast just yet, but it’s definitely a nice alternative when I’m in the mood for something different (and perhaps a little less fattening).

-1 lb carrots, peeled and sliced
+- 1 lb carrots, peeled and sliced

-1 tsp each cumin and caraway seeds
+- 1 tsp cumin seeds

-1 tsp spicy paprika
+- 1 tsp ground paprika (preferably hot)

-1/2 tsp ground cinnamon
+- 1/2 tsp ground cinnamon

-2 cloves garlic, minced
+- 2 cloves garlic, minced

-1/4 cup lemon juice
+- 1/4 cup lemon juice

-2 tbsp olive oil
+- 2 tbsp olive oil

-1 tbsp honey
+- 1 tbsp honey

-Salt and pepper
+- Salt and pepper

-Handful mint leaves, chopped
+- Handful mint leaves, chopped

-Handful crumbled feta
+- Handful crumbled feta

-Blanch the carrots for 2 minutes in a large pot of boiling water, then plunge into an ice-water bath to stop the cooking process.
+- Blanch the carrots for 2 minutes in a large pot of boiling water, then plunge into an ice-water bath to stop the cooking process.
 Once the carrots are completely cooled, drain and transfer to a pretty salad bowl.

-Using a dry skillet, toast the cumin and caraway over high heat for about 1-2 minutes or until fragrant.
+- Using a dry skillet, toast the cumin and caraway over high heat for about 1-2 minutes or until fragrant.
 Grind into a fine powder using a mortar and pestle or a spice grinder.

-Combine the cumin and caraway mixture with the paprika and cinnamon in a small bowl.
+- Combine the cumin and caraway mixture with the paprika and cinnamon in a small bowl.
 Add garlic, lemon juice, olive oil and honey.
 Whisk until blended, then pour over the carrots and toss to coat.
-Set aside to the flavours meld, about 20-30 minutes.
+Set aside to let the flavours meld, about 20-30 minutes.

-When ready to serve, sprinkle salad with handfuls of chopped mint and crumbled feta.
+- When ready to serve, sprinkle salad with handfuls of chopped mint and crumbled feta.